cornell-zhang/Polynormer/large_graph_exp/README.md

 | pokec      | Accuracy          | 82.04 (LINKX)       | 85.97        |

 ### Note
 We provide the results of Polynormer with ReLU for the first run.
-Thus, the above results are slightly different from the averaged results over 10 runs in our paper.
+Thus, the above results are slightly different from the averaged results in our paper.